 Keep Your Digestive Tract Ticking Around the Clock

 Peak energy level for the stomach occurs from 7–9 a.m. and there have been numerous explanations for this.
 One explanation is that breakfast is the most important meal of the day.
 By sending the peak amount of energy (in the form of food) to the stomach at that time, digestion, absorption, and energy levels are all improved.
 Unlike the other organs we’ve looked at so far, most of the problems with the stomach occur when its energy level is at its lowest.

 Everyone knows that the stomach secretes digestive acids with every meal, but few realize that from 10 p.m. to 2 a.m., it secretes two to three times more acid than at any other time.
 Why this occurs is still somewhat of a mystery.
 Some researchers think it may be part of a cleansing process that helps destroy any residual pathogens.
 No one is sure.
 What is certain is that nighttime acid production causes a great deal of distress for many people, particularly older adults.

-> Nighttime heartburn, or gastroesophageal reflux disease as it is often called, occurs when acid, which should remain in the stomach, “leaks” into the esophagus.
+Nighttime heartburn occurs when acid, which should remain in the stomach, “leaks” into the esophagus.

-> Suggestions such as not eating late meals or immediately before bedtime will often help, as will using blocks or bricks to raise the head of your bed 4–6 inches.
+Suggestions such as not eating late meals or immediately before bedtime will often help, as will using blocks or bricks to raise the head of your bed 4–6 inches.
 I have found that including digestive enzymes or enzyme-rich foods, such as a slice or two of pineapple, with the evening meal can also help.
 By improving or speeding up the digestive process, there is less chance that acid-laden undigested foods will later seep into the esophagus.